MadhaviCN/Tree-structure/README.md

 Steps to run application
 Open the terminal
-1. Clone the repository using below command git clone  'repository url'
+1. Clone the repository using below command
+   *  git clone  'repository url'
-2. Navigate to the project directory cd tree-node/
+2. Navigate to the project directory
+    * cd tree-node/
 3. Install npm package
-    npm i
+    * npm i
 4. Run the application
-    npm start
+    * npm start
-    this will automatically opens in browser with an url localhost:3000
+    * this will automatically opens in browser with an url localhost:3000

 Steps to run tests
-1. Run npm test -- --coverage
+1. npm test -- --coverage
     This will show the unit test coverage for all the files.